wavefrontHQ/docs/pages/doc/logging_log_browser.md

 summary: Learn how to filter and explore logs in the Logs Browser.
 ---

 {% include important.html content="Tanzu Observability Logs (Beta) is enabled only for selected customers.
-To participate, contact your Tanzu Observability account representative."%}
+To participate, contact your Tanzu Observability account representative or [technical support](wavefront_support_feedback.html#support)."%}

 If you notice anomalies on your metrics charts or see that a service on the application map has large latency value, use the Logs Browser to troubleshoot your issues.